pburtchaell/redux-promise-middleware/README.md

 })
 ```

-Given a single action with an async payload, the middleware transforms the action to a separate a pending action and a separate fulfilled/rejected action, representing the states of the async action.
+Given a single action with an async payload, the middleware transforms the action to a separate pending action and a separate fulfilled/rejected action, representing the states of the async action.

 The middleware can be combined with [Redux Thunk](https://github.com/gaearon/redux-thunk) to chain action creators.